Readings for the Feast of

 – Because he is the messenger of the Lord of hosts.

-to defend the faith of your Church.
+to vindicate the faith of your Church,

-We ask this through our Lord Jesus Christ, your Son,
+Through our Lord Jesus Christ, your Son,

-who lives and reigns with you and the Holy Spirit,
+who lives and reigns with you in the unity of the Holy Spirit,

-one God, for ever and ever.
-Amen.
+God, for ever and ever.

 Home